 Ideas for earning extra income

+You may wish to consider part-time employment to make ends meet in retirement.
 The first place to start is your current job.
 As an experienced employee, you have a lot of value to offer your company.
 Your employer may be open to having you working part time, or move into a role that’s less demanding or requires fewer hours.
 Some people leave their full-time jobs but continue to work in their field as a contractor or consultant.
 This gives you the freedom to pick and choose how much you want to work.

 Another option is to share the professional expertise you’ve gained over the years with others.
 Some of the best and most inspiring tutors, instructors and speakers out there are people in semi-retirement.